solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

     ) -> Result<()>
 ```

-The `ReplicaAccountInfoVersions` contains the metadata and data of the account
+The `ReplicaAccountInfoVersions` struct contains the metadata and data of the account
 streamed.
 The `slot` points to the slot the account is being updated at.
 When
 `is_startup` is true, it indicates the account is loaded from snapshots when
 the validator starts up.
 When `is_startup` is false, the account is updated